Skip to Main Content

 As noted, the IRS considers any forgiven or written-off debt (outside of bankruptcy court) as taxable income.
 Lenders or other creditors must submit Form 1099-C to the IRS when they forgive or cancel a debt of $600 or more.

-You could invoke the insolvency exclusion by proving to the IRS that you were insolvent at the time of the debt forgiveness.
-Here’s what happens when you claim insolvency with the IRS:
+However, you may be able to invoke an insolvency exclusion by proving to the IRS that you were insolvent at the time the debt was forgiven.
+Here’s how:

 1. Analyze the fair market value of your assets against your liabilities.
-Assets are things like your house, car, furniture, retirement accounts or jewelry.
-Liabilities are mortgages, home equity loans, credit card debt or student loans.
-If the value of your liabilities is higher than that of your assets, the IRS considers you insolvent.
+Calculate the market value of your assets — such as your house, car, furniture, retirement accounts or jewelry — and compare it to your liabilities, including mortgages, home equity loans, credit card debt and student loans.
+If your liabilities exceed your assets, the IRS considers you insolvent.

 2. Exclude debt from taxable income.
 Once you prove insolvency, you could exclude that forgiven or written-off debt from your taxable income based on the difference between asset and liability values.